 We report segment information in accordance with SFAS No. 131, Disclosures About Segments of an Enterprise and Related Information.
 The Company is managed as one operating segment.
 The entire business is comprehensively managed by our Executive Committee which reports to the Chief Executive Officer.
 The Executive Committee is our chief operating decision maker.
-We have multiple technologies, all of which are marketed to a common customer base (pharmaceutical and biotechnology companies which are typically located in the U.S. and EU).
-Within this segment we operate two remaining business units, Nektar Pulmonary Technology and Nektar Advanced PEGylation.
+Our two primary technologies are marketed to a common customer base (pharmaceutical and biotechnology companies which are typically located in the U.S. and EU).
+Within this segment we have two reporting units, Nektar Pulmonary Technology and Nektar Advanced PEGylation Technology.